DZD-eV-Diabetes-Research/dict2graph/dict2graph_docs/hubbing.md

             hub_labels=["Contribution"],
         )
     )
-# Add the transformator the tranformator stack of our Dict2graph instance
+# Add the transformer the tranformator stack of our Dict2graph instance
 d2g.add_transformation(transformer)

 dataset_1 = {